Nantilla Regeneration Project

 Project Information:

-Nantilla Regeneration Project is a Human-Induced Regeneration (HIR) project located on Nantilla Station, approximately 145km north of the opal-mining town of White Cliffs in the Unincorporated Far West region of New South Wales.
-Registered in September 2015, the project covers a vast area of 36,578 hectares.
-The region is traditionally dominated by rangeland grazing operations for sheep, cattle, and goats.
+Nantilla Regeneration Project is a Human-Induced Regeneration project located at Nantilla Station, roughly 78km south of Wanaaring and 145km north of White Cliffs in north-western New South Wales.
+It was registered in September 2015 and covers an extensive project area of 36,578 hectares.
+The surrounding Unincorporated NSW region is traditionally known for large-scale sheep and cattle grazing operations.